 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, About seasons: it’s a gorgeous September day in Paris
+Please use the Social Network links just below to share this information from The Explanation, About seasons: it’s a gorgeous September day in Paris